wirewright/wirewright/pdoc.md

 (value {x: 100, y: 200} z) ;; => (err "key not found")
 ```

-... since as we have said, other operators make captures as well.
-The "equatability" of
+As we have said, other operators make captures as well, so the "equatability" of
-captures applies to them too:
+captures applies to them too.
+This can be seen in the example above and in this one:

 ```wwml
 (first-common ⟨x_⟩ ⟨x_⟩) => (ok x)